- July 21, 2014

 In "Data Hacker Initiation" , play as Jay, a banned hacker seeking revenge on Online World's administrators.
 Uncover the game's hidden purpose and secrets, engaging in monster and player hacking with around 25 hours of core gameplay.
 With over 50 class archetypes and real choices, plunge into this immersive narrative-driven RPG.
 Note: No information available about the release date or developer/publisher.

-- The game suffers from repetitive combat and grinding, which can detract from the overall enjoyment and pacing.
+- The game suffers from numerous bugs and performance issues, which can detract from the overall enjoyment.

 story

-“Your hero, a hacker named Jay, was just banned by the admins of the 'online world' game (there’s a moral lesson in this – hacking online games will get you banned!), but of course that’s not going to stop him from creating a new identity and diving into the game again – and on his quest to gain more power, he soon gets involved in a mystery of players vanishing from the online world, and the real one too.”
+“Your hero, a hacker named Jay, was just banned by admins of the 'online world' game, but of course that’s not going to stop him from creating a new identity and diving into the game again – and on his quest to gain more power, he soon gets involved in a mystery of players vanishing from the online world, and the real one too.”